anusharaghave/18624_huff_encoder/README.md

 10. Final state is SEND_OUTPUT, where it just extracts the encodings and mask value for those input characters in the order of character input and serially sends it out with out_valid signal in io_out[8] bit.

-To add images, upload them into the repo and use the following format to embed them in markdown:

 ![](image1.png)

 ## Inputs/Outputs

-(describe what each of the 12 input and 12 output pins are used for; ) io[7:0] - ascii_value of character (only character 'a' to 'o') io[10:8] - frequency of each of character (only 2 bits, hence range [1:3]) io[11] - data enable signal
+io[7:0] - ascii_value of character (only character 'a' to 'o') io[10:8] - frequency of each of character (only 2 bits, hence range [1:3])
+io[11] - data enable signal